 - Thursday, September 10th – family surname G-N

 - Friday, September 11th – family surname O-Z

-- Monday, September 14th – Grade 1-8 full entry for in-class instruction
+- Monday, September 14th – Grade 1-8 full entry for in-person instruction

-Kindergarten students will have a staggered entry that is different from the Grade 1-8 students.
+Kindergarten Families: Kindergarten students (JK and SK) will have a staggered entry that is different from the grade 1-8 students.